1. How do I apply to study at SPCNM?

 You will need to be studying full-time to be eligible for a Student Allowance (if you meet Studylink’s other requirements).
 Seven or eight courses per year constitute full-time study.
 See the Studylink website for details.

-Yes.
-Blended learning is available in Years 1 & 2.
-All Year 3 courses are offered on-campus only.
-Once your mode of study is established at enrolment, you will need to maintain on-campus attendance or on-line access.
-You may formally apply to change your mode of study for a course if need be.
+You may formally apply to change your mode of study for a course if your circumstances change.
 There is a charge of $50.00 per course including GST to do so.

 12. Is there any compulsory attendance for on-line students?